 Scholars partake in six weeks of summer courses at the University of Chicago, taught by University of Chicago faculty.
 During the school year, scholars participate in leadership, cultural, lecture, and civic engagement enrichment activities, as well as occasional full-group meetings and workshops on evenings and weekends.
-The average time commitment during the academic year is one activity per month.

 What is the time commitment for the Collegiate Scholars Program?
 How long is the program?

 Scholars make a three-year commitment to our program.
 They begin the summer after their first year of high school and continue until they graduate from high school.

 Our summer program runs six weeks and consists of academic courses taught by University of Chicago faculty, extra-curricular activities, and electives.
 Most scholars are on campus Monday-Friday from 8:30am-5:00pm, with breaks throughout the day to complete homework and engage in social activities.
 Anticipated dates for the Summer 2018 session are June 25 through August 3, 2018 (subject to change based on any adjustments to the CPS calendar).
 Incoming first year scholars will be expected to attend an overnight orientation on Friday June 22 through Saturday June 23, 2017.

 There is an optional college tour for UCCSP scholars that takes place the week directly following the end of the program; exact dates/times vary every year and are usually made available about a third of the way through the academic year.

 During the academic year, scholars participate in events from September to May.
 They are allowed to choose a combination of credits in order to have 10 credits by May.

 - 2 Leadership events